 We’ll now explore the colour matching process in more detail so you can get the perfect shade for your packaging!

-As we mentioned earlier, various factors can impact colour matching in processes such as screen printing.
+Various factors can impact color matching in processes such as screen printing.

 Here are a few things to look out for as they may affect colour matching: